 For example, the tax code allows business owners to take advantage of valuation discounts of between 25 and 50 percent for noncontrolling interests they transfer by gift or sale to family members or trusts for the benefit of their heirs.
 This essentially removes assets from the owner’s taxable estate, thereby reducing the amount of his or her estate subject to tax while also helping to reduce the transfer tax value of the noncontrolling interests gifted or sold to a trust.
 Among the most common types of trusts business owners may use when preparing their estate for the eventual sale of a business are intentionally defective grantor trusts (IDGTs), grantor retained annuity trusts (GRATS), grantor retained income trusts (GRITs), charitable remainder trusts (CRTs) and charitable lead trusts (CLDs).

 Preparing to sell a business can take many years.
-Business owners must work with experienced financial advisors to develop the right strategies that meet their long-term goals, protect their assets and reduce their exposure to gift and estate tax liabilities.
+Business owners must work with experienced financial advisors to develop strategies that meet their long-term goals, protect their assets and reduce their exposure to gift and estate tax liabilities.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-The information contained in this report does not purport to be a complete description of the developments referred to in this material.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Investments mentioned may not be suitable for all investors.
-You should discuss any tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com